CheronoK/yolo/README.md

 ```bash
 docker-compose down --rmis all
 ```
-## N/B While adding ta product, the price field only takes a numeric input.
+## N/B While adding a product, the price field only takes a numeric input.

+## Contributing
+Pull requests are welcome.

+For major changes, please open an issue first to discuss what you would like to change.